ephread/inkgd/docs/source/advanced/differences_between_api.rst

     func _remove_runtime():
         InkRuntime.deinit(get_tree().root)

-Alternatively, the runtime node can also be added as a singleton with AutoLoad, see :ref:`here <autoload-singletons>` for more information.

 ``__InkRuntime`` contains a few configuration settings you may want to tweak.
 To that end, ``InkRuntime.init()`` returns the node added to the tree.
 The two following settings are enabled by default, but you can disable them if they interfere with your environment.

 -  ``should_pause_execution_on_runtime_error``: pause the execution in
    debug when a runtime error is raised.